xesscorp/XuLA2/README.rst

     FPGA/:
         All the example FPGA designs for the XuLA2 are stored in here.
+        (You can find others in the StickIt! repository under the subdirectories for the modules they support.)

     docs/:
         Look in here for the source of the XuLA2 manual and other supporting documentation.